Stop Loss Defintion

 Now, what if Joe did not put a 40 pips stop loss?

-Well, that means that next time Joe opens his computer and checks his trade, he will be staring at a paper loss of $1,500!
-A paper loss is a trading loss that hasn’t be closed yet.
+Well, that means that the next time Joe opens his computer and checks his trade, he will be staring at a paper loss of $1,500!
+A paper loss is a trading loss that hasn’t been closed yet.

-Now, Joe can hope and pray that price will go back up so his loss wills start to decrease or manually close the trade with a real $1500 loss.
+Now, Joe can hope and pray that the price will go back up so his losses will start to decrease or manually close the trade with a real $1500 loss.

 Where To Place Stop Loss?

-If you are entering a buy trade, stop loss is always placed below the the buy entry price.
-If price moves up, you will start making profits, but if price moves down, you start making a loss.
+If you are entering a buy trade, stop loss is always placed below the buy entry price.
+If the price moves up, you will start making profits, but if the price moves down, you start making a loss.

 Stop Loss Order Example For A Buy Trade